 A Taste for Home: The Modern Middle Class in Ottoman Beirut

 In the late 19th and early 20th centuries, Beirut grew from a small coastal town into an international port city.
-Rapid political and economic development brought social change as a newly empowered Arab middle class developed tastes for consumption that influenced new ideas of domesticity.
-Abou-Hodeib takes that social upheaval as the spark to investigate the middle class’s “global intimacies of taste.”
-With access to archival sources ranging widely across French, English, Arabic and Ottoman Turkic, she looks at how Beirut became a place seen as “neither Oriental nor quite Western.”
+Rapid political and economic development brought social change as a newly empowered Arab middle class acquired tastes for consumption that influenced new ideas of domesticity.
+Toufoul Abou-Hodeib takes that social upheaval as the spark to investigate the middle class’s “global intimacies of taste.”
+Ranging widely across archival sources in French, English, Arabic and Ottoman Turkish, she looks at how Beirut became a place seen as “neither Oriental nor quite Western.”
 She delves deeply into Beiruti lives, for example, by examining advertisements to understand how material objects defined notions of social status.
-Of the many points that emerge, one stands out.
-European imperial influence may have played a role in shaping urban development, but on the ground—and especially in the new privacy of home—Beirutis were making their own city.
+Of the many points that emerge, one stands out: European imperial influence may have played a role in shaping urban development, but on the ground—and especially in the new privacy of home—Beirutis were making their own city.